kubiya-solutions-engineering/tool-gcloud-yaml/README.md

 ## Pre-requisites

 To use this tool:
-- Create a new service account with the required permissions as needed on the Google Cloud Console.
+1. Create a new service account with the required permissions as needed on the Google Cloud Console.
+2. Create a service account key and download it.
+3. Convert the service account key from JSON to Base 64 encoding using the following command (or similar):

+        base64 key.json > key.encoded

+4. Upload the encoded key as a secret called `SERVICE_ACCT_KEY` on the Kubiya Web App.

 ## Uploading the tool as a new Source